Dennis is a passionate soccer player from the United States.

 I know what you’re thinking—I don’t know your footballing talents and abilities, and therefore, have no right to tell you how to go about the recruiting process.
 And to that I would say, you’re right.
-However, you wrongly assume that the only relevant aspect of college soccer is the prospect’s ability on the field, but, in reality, nothing could be further from the truth.
+However, you wrongly assume that the only relevant aspect of college soccer is the prospect’s ability on the field.
+In reality, nothing could be further from the truth.
 Simply put, you should choose a school based on the following criteria:

 - Degree Value (Academic/Financial)

 Granted, each prospective student-athlete has different priorities.
 However, you cannot ignore any one of these facets altogether.
-More on some of these criteria a little later.
+I'll give more info on these criteria a little later.

 The Difference Between D1 and D2

 Before I dive into some of the reasons why you shouldn’t pursue a spot on a Division 1 roster at all costs, there are some basic things you should understand about the different levels of college soccer.
 First, the difference in quality between Division 1 and Division 2 is not as big as you think.
 In fact, the only real difference, in my opinion, is athleticism.
 That is, the average player in D1 is much faster and stronger than that in D2.
 I’m not going to make comparisons to the D3 and NAIA levels since most players are not choosing between D1 and D3 or D1 and NAIA explicitly.
 To my knowledge, this small difference between D1 and D2 is not present in most other collegiate sports, making college soccer recruiting a bit unique.

-Another thing you must realize is that playing Division 1 does not exponentially increase your chances of making it to the professional ranks – bottom line.
+Another thing you must realize is that playing Division 1 does not exponentially increase your chances of making it to the professional ranks.
 If you’ve never read the story of Chris Wondolowski’s path to professional soccer, it’s worth a read.
-Spoiler alert – he never played Division 1 soccer.
+Spoiler alert—he never played Division 1 soccer.
 Some of you are probably saying that Chris is not the type player you want to emulate anyways.
 Regardless, you cannot dispute how ridiculously successful the man has been during his professional career in Major League Soccer.